ibm-cloud-docs/appid/cd-configuring.md

 You can configure the level of self-service that is allowed in your application by using the service dashboard.
 The settings can be updated at any time and are reflected in your app without any required change to your code or redeploy of your application.
 {: shortdesc}

-1. Go to the **Manage authentication** tab of the {{site.data.keyword.appid_short_notm}} dashboard and toggle **Cloud Directory** to **Enabled**.
+1. Go to **Manage authentication** in the {{site.data.keyword.appid_short_notm}} dashboard and toggle **Cloud Directory** to **Enabled**.
 You can also enable other providers but to offer Cloud Directory as an option in the Login Widget, it must be enabled.

-2. Go to the **Authentication Settings** tab and configure your redirect URIs and sign in expiration settings.
+2. Go to **Authentication Settings** and configure your redirect URIs and sign in expiration settings.
 For more information about the settings, see [Managing authentication](/docs/appid?topic=appid-managing-idp)

 3. Go to **Cloud Directory > Settings**.